sanjaysampat/SanjaySwiftUI/README.md

             ![Example 21](readmeResource/Example21.gif)

-        * User Settings options to change view options for above view.
+        * User Settings options to change view options for above view. user Settings view is changed to presentable view, which cane be opened from multiple places.

             ![User Settings](readmeResource/UserSettings21.jpg)